Adjectives in English

 Adjectives and Prepositions

 Adjectives & Prepositions often come together.
 For example, “The cat is afraid of the dog.”
-In this sentence, “afraid” is an adjective that is used with the preposition “of.”
-Prepositions are used to describe relationships between different words in a sentence, and they can be used with many different adjectives.
+In this sentence, “afraid” is an adjective that is used with the preposition “of,” which links the adjective to its object (“the dog”).
+Prepositions are used to describe relationships between different words in a sentence and can be used with many different adjectives.

 Adjective Phrase

 An adjective phrase is a phrase that modifies a noun or pronoun.
 For example, “The cat with the black fur is mine.”
-In this sentence, “with the black fur” is an adjective phrase because it is modifying the cat.
+In this sentence, “with the black fur” is an adjective phrase because it modifies the cat.

 Adjective Clause

 An adjective clause is a clause that modifies a noun or pronoun.
 For example, “The cat that I bought is mine.”
-In this sentence, “that I bought” is an adjective clause because it is modifying the cat.
+In this sentence, “that I bought” is an adjective clause because it modifies the cat.

 Like other clauses, an adjective clause can be made up of a subject and a verb.
 It can also contain relative pronouns like “that” or “which,” as well as other descriptive words.
-Adjective clauses can be used to describe whole nouns, or they can be used to replace the noun with a pronoun.
+Adjective clauses are used to modify nouns or pronouns, providing additional information about them.

 For example, “The cat, which was very small and cute, belonged to my little sister.”
 In this sentence, “which was very small and cute” is an adjective clause that describes the cat.